-/38/ See New Century Energies, Inc., Holding Co.
+/33/ See New Century Energies, Inc., Holding Co.
 Act Release No. 35-26750 (Aug.
 1, 1997); Conectiv, Inc., Holding Co.
 Act Release No. 35-6833 (Feb.
 26, 1998); Dominion Resources, Inc., Holding Co.
 Act Release No. 35-27112 (Dec.
 15, 1999); SCANA Corporation, Holding Co.
 Act Release No. 35-27135 (Feb.
 14, 2000).

-/39/ Compare Section 305(a) of the Federal Power Act.
+/34/ Compare Section 305(a) of the Federal Power Act.

-the asset value of the company in relation to its capitalization, (ii) the company's prior earnings, (iii) the company's current earnings in relation to the proposed dividend, and (iv) the company's projected cash position after payment of a dividend./40/ In recent cases, the Commission has determined that holding company systems may continue to pay dividends although retained earnings have been reduced or eliminated because of write-offs associated with State utility regulation restructuring legislation or because of application of generally accepted accounting principles to a merger involving two previously unaffiliated companies./41/
+holding company to pay dividends out of capital surplus, as discussed in the 1991 case involving Eastern Utilities Associates ("EUA"), the Commission considers various factors, including: (i) the asset value of the company in relation to its capitalization, (ii) the company's prior earnings, (iii) the company's current earnings in relation to the proposed dividend, and (iv) the company's projected cash position after payment of a dividend./35/ In recent cases, the Commission has determined that holding company systems may continue to pay dividends although retained earnings have been reduced or eliminated because of write-offs associated with State utility regulation restructuring legislation or because of application of generally accepted accounting principles to a merger involving two previously unaffiliated companies./36/

-For extraordinary reasons related to the adoption of utility restructuring legislation in Illinois and Pennsylvania, and because of the accounting for the Merger under generally accepted accounting principles, Unicom and PECO have, and Exelon will have on a pro forma basis, unusual reductions in retained earnings which would make it difficult in some cases to continue to pay dividends at historical levels without such dividends being paid from paid-incapital.
-Generally accepted accounting principles will result in an elimination of retained earnings at ComEd.
-Further, such elimination will have the effect of limiting the amount of retained earnings at Exelon available for dividends.
+For extraordinary reasons related to the adoption of utility restructuring legislation in Illinois and Pennsylvania, and because of the accounting for the Merger under generally accepted accounting principles, Unicom and PECO have, and Exelon will have on a pro forma basis, unusual reductions in retained earnings which would make it difficult in some cases to continue to pay dividends at historical levels without such dividends being paid from paid-in-capital.

-Accordingly, Exelon requests authority to pay dividends out of additional paid-in-capital up to the amount of \$500 million.
-Exelon's primary source of income and cash flow will be the earnings and cash flow of its subsidiary companies, including ComEd and PECO and Exelon's retained earnings will reflect the retained earnings of its subsidiaries.
-In addition, Exelon requests authority for ComEd to pay dividends out of additional paid-in capital up to the amount of \$500 million, which is less than its retained earnings as of June 30, 2000 (\$667 million) which will be eliminated in the Merger as described below.
+Exelon requests authority to pay dividends out of additional paid-in-capital up to the amount of \$500 million.
+Exelon's primary source of income and cash flow will be the earnings and cash flow of its subsidiary companies, including ComEd and PECO.
+Exelon requests authority for ComEd to pay dividends out of additional paid-in capital up to the amount of \$500 million, representing its expected retained earnings as of March 31, 2000 which will be eliminated in the merger as described below.